MikeTritsch/trick-or-tritsch/README.md

 ## Description

 Introducing the Trick or Tritsch Portfolio (Version 1).
 This dynamic portfolio was designed with the user in mind to convey professional, and a bit of personal information out to the world.
-Designed using React, this simple but clean portfolio website serves as a showcase of all my work
+Designed using React, this simple but clean portfolio website serves as a showcase of all my work...

 ...so far.